 Proven to Accelerate Language and Literacy Gains

-Only Achieve3000 has a 16-year track record of accelerating reading gains for students of all ages and ability levels.
-In fact, a nationwide study measured English language learners’ reading gains over the course of the 2014-2015 school year and found that:
+Only Achieve3000 has a 17-year track record of accelerating reading gains for students of all ages and ability levels.
+In fact, a nationwide study measured English language learners’ reading gains over the course of the 2016-2017 school year and found that:

-Using Achieve3000 just twice per week, ELL students gained 148 points, double their expected growth in a single school year!
+Using Achieve3000 just twice per week, ELL students gained 282 points, nearly triple their expected growth in a single school year!

-In addition, an independent, gold-standard randomized control trial found that:
+In addition, an independent, gold-standard randomized controlled trial study found that:

 Learning gains of students who used Achieve3000 were statistically significant and substantively important on the GMRT-4 Vocabulary, Reading Comprehension, and Total Reading tests